hoangduytran/blender-manual/manual/addons/sequencer/storypencil.rst

 Frames
    Duration in frames for the new Scene Strips.

-Base Scene
+Template Scene
    The Scene used as base for Scene Strips.
-   In this Base Scene you can setup cameras, Grease Pencil objects, background objects, etc. to avoid start from scratch every time.
+   In this template Scene you can setup cameras, Grease Pencil objects, background objects, etc. to avoid start from scratch every time.

 Render Strips